Learning to Control Unknown Strongly Monotone Games: Convergence Analysis

 We first bound the mean square distance between $\xx_t$ and $\xstar(\balpha_t)$, i.e., the NE corresponding to $\balpha_t$.
 The key to proving this lemma is the strong monotonicity of the game which gives a recursive bound on $\EE[\|\xx_t-\xstar(\balpha_t)\|^2]$.
-This recursive bound gives a rate of $O(\eta_t)$ when solved. \begin{lemma} Let Assumptions 1-5 be satisfied.
-Then, there exist $C'>0$ and $T_0$ such that for all $t>T_0$:
+This recursive bound gives a rate of $O(\eta_t)$ when solved. \begin{lemma} Under Assumptions 1-5, there exist $C'>0$ and $T_0$ such that for all $t>T_0$:

 \end{lemma}

 \begin{proof} Returning to the the recursive bound \eqref{last-bound-x} from the proof for Lemma \ref{lemma:bounded}, and using Lemma \ref{lemma:bounded} that shows that $\EE\left[\|\balpha_t-\balphastar\|^2\right]\leq C_0$, we now obtain the recursion